barelyhuman/reaper.is/pages/writing/20220817-modern-react-a-mess.md

 Don't claim it to be beginner friendly when it's not, and it's definitely no more javascript.

 **All that bashing to promote your library?**
-Nah, my library doesn't solve all the above either, and it probably has more issues that I can even imagine right now and I'll only find out about them as it starts getting used by more and more people so no, my libraries promotion has nothing to do with this.
-Also, I haven't even mentioned it on the post yet.
+Nah, my library doesn't solve all the above either, and it probably has more issues that I can even imagine right now and I'll only find out about them as it starts getting used by more and more people so no, my libraries have nothing to do with this.
+Also, I haven't even mentioned any of them in the post yet.

 **But it works!**
 It does, and it works beautifully.
 I've mentioned it before, I don't hate the library, but that doesn't mean I'm not irritated by the decisions.